Case study on Class/Homework

 Background

-C. is a twelve year old boy with a diagnosis of autism.
-He has a high IQ and recently has transitioned to secondary school.
-He is academically able and finished second in his year in the Christmas exams.
+C. is a twelve year old boy at secondary school.
 He has many strengths and talents.
 He is a pleasant young man with a sense of humour.
 He is sensitive to the needs of others’ and will ‘look out’ for his peers who are vulnerable in the playground.
 He shows a passion for animals and would like to be a Zoo Keeper.
 He is a talented rugby player and enjoys being part of a team.

-- When asked to engage in strategies that made him look different from his peers – due to his dislike of his autism diagnosis
+- When asked to engage in activities that made him look different from his peers – due to his dislike of his autism diagnosis

 - Not recognising the need for sensory breaks

-- Not asking for help and getting frustrated at not being able to complete work
+- Difficulty asking for help and getting frustrated at not being able to complete work

 - Using a visual schedule as this made him look different from his peers